nixworks/public/news/2016/02/17/index.md

 Egyptian authorities have ordered the closure of a prominent local non-governmental organisation that documents alleged human rights abuses and treats torture victims, the NGO and security sources said on Wednesday.

 ### [Colombian authorities are investigating the discovery of at least 100 dismembered bodies in a sewer system underneath La Modelo prison in Bogota.
 Officials say the practice of killing, dismembering, and tossing  body parts into drains might have also happened at prisons in other cities, e.g.,  Popayan, Bucaramanga and Barranquilla.
 The victims include inmates, visitors, and others. ](/news/2016/02/17/colombian-authorities-are-investigating-the-discovery-of-at-least-100-dismembered-bodies-in-a-sewer-system-underneath-la-modelo-prison-in-bo.md)
-_Context: Barranquilla, Bogotá, Bucaramanga, Colombia, La Modelo, Popayán, sewer system_
+_Context: Barranquilla, Bogota, Bucaramanga, Colombia, La Modelo, Popayan, sewer system_

 ### [Prime Minister Ruhakana Rugunda says tomorrow's presidential and parliamentary elections will be peaceful, and urges all registered citizens to vote.
 Seven candidates are vying to unseat President Museveni, who has been in office since 1986. ](/news/2016/02/17/prime-minister-ruhakana-rugunda-says-tomorrowas-presidential-and-parliamentary-elections-will-be-peaceful-and-urges-all-registered-citize.md)
 _Context: President, Prime Minister, Ruhakana Rugunda, Ugandan general election, 2016, Yoweri Museveni, parliamentary_